TheTalentCat/website/_posts/2020/February/2020-2-12-What It Means to Think With Logic.md

 Are you willing to accept the consequences of the pursuit of truth?

-You will come out better, but you will not the be the same._
+You will come out better, but you will not be the same._